Probe-Particle/ppafm/doc/sphinx/source/tutorials/afmulator-tutorial.md

 ```
 We set here the following parameters:
 - `pixPerAngstrome` sets the density of points in the force-field grid.
-The default value of 10 is usually adequate, but in some cases a higher value can lead to slighly more accurate results, but at the expense of higher video memory usage.
+The default value of 10 is usually adequate, but in some cases, a higher value can lead to slightly more accurate results, but at the expense of higher video memory usage.
 Try setting this lower if you get memory errors on devices with a low amount of video memory.
 - `scan_dim` sets the number points in the x, y, and z directions in the scan region, and the `scan_window` sets the physical size of the scan region as a tuple with the start and end points (opposing corners) of the region in units of Ångströms.
 - `iZPP` sets the atomic number of the probe particle, which affects the used Lennard-Jones parameters.